hansadriaansBDR/bdr-infra-stack/docs/1-manual-emr-deployment/README.md

 * How to remotely access the data lake.
 * How to run and monitor jobs in the data lake.

-We assume you will provision all resources in the EU Ireland data center.
-Shorthand for this is 'eu-west-1'.
+**We assume you will provision all resources in the EU Ireland data center.
+Shorthand for this is 'eu-west-1'**.

 # Provisioning a data lake using EMR